Possibility of hypothetical stable micro black hole production at future 100 TeV collider: Introduction

-In our work we refer often to the methods proposed by the authors of the study \cite{Giddings:2008gr} of safety of the LHC in the context of the stable micro black holes production.
-However, we propose a more correct method of the calculation of the number of the black holes trapped inside the Earth during the work of high energy collider.
-Besides, we examine some astrophysical mechanisms of micro black hole production, that were not considered in \cite{Giddings:2008gr} and that provide conservative model-independent constraints.
+In our work we refer often to the methods proposed in the study \cite{Giddings:2008gr} of safety of the LHC in the context of the stable micro black holes production.
+However, we propose an improved method of the calculation of the number of the black holes trapped inside the Earth during the work of high energy collider.
+Besides, we examine some astrophysical mechanisms of micro black hole production, that were not considered in \cite{Giddings:2008gr} and which provide conservative model-independent constraints.